Dorcas-Amoo/ms4-project-arikefoods/README.md

   NOTE: I later removed DISABLE_COLLECTSTATIC after setting up AWS BUCKET.
 This was set so that Heroku will not collect my static files (css, javascript and images).

-9. I then ensured set the DATABASE URL in settings.py to:
+9. I then ensured to set the DATABASE URL in settings.py to:

                                         ```
                                         if 'DATABASE_URL' in os.environ: